4paradigm/OpenMLDB/docs/en/tutorial/tutorial_sql_2.md

 | purchase_amt  | DOUBLE    | Purchase Amount                  |
 | purchase_type | STRING    | Purchase Type: Cash, Credit Card |

-In the traditional relational database, in order to obtain the information of multiple tables, the most common way is to use join for splicing.
-However, for the requirements of feature engineering, the database join can not meet the requirements very efficiently.
-The main reason is that our main table sample table has a label column for model training, and each value can only correspond to one row of data records.
-Therefore, in practice, we hope that after join, the number of rows in the result table should be consistent with that in the main table.
+In the traditional relational database, the most common way to obtain the information from multiple tables is to use JOIN.
+However, in feature engineering, JOIN of common database can not meet the efficiency requirement.
+The main reason is that our main sample table has a **label** column for training, and each value of this column only correspond to one row of the data records.
+We hope that the number of rows in the result table should be consistent with that in the main table after JOIN operation.

-## 2. Sub Table Single Line Feature
+## 2. Single Line Feature in Sub Table

 ## 2.1 LAST JOIN

-OpenMLDB currently supports`LAST JOIN`to perform database like join operations.
+OpenMLDB supports`LAST JOIN` to perform common JOIN operation in traditional database.
 LAST JOIN can be regarded as a special LEFT JOIN.
-On the premise of meeting the JOIN conditions, each row of the left table will spell the last row that meets the conditions.
-LAST JOIN is divided into disordered splicing and ordered splicing.
-Let's take a simpler table as an example and assume that the schemas of tables s1 and s2 are
+Each row of the left table will concat the last row that meets the conditions of the right table.
+There are two types of LAST JOIN: disordered splicing and ordered splicing.
+Let's take a simple table as an example and assume that both the schemas of tables s1 and s2 are

 ```sql
 (id int, col1 string, std_ts timestamp)